 coolness on a hot day

 Believe it or not, it’s hot again this week in Phoenix/Scottsdale!
 It had been so nice and cool the last week or so, and I was fooled into thinking we were actually going to have an early fall… but no!
 It was up in the 90’s today and is expected to hit 101 Saturday, setting a new record for October 17… what the heck?!
-The past three days I’ve been working at Les Gourmettes Cooking School, assisting Barbara Fenzl with her classes.
+For the past three days I’ve been working at Les Gourmettes Cooking School, assisting Barbara Fenzl with her classes.
 The menu is in honor of Barbara’s friend and mentor, the late Julia Child.
-The food was beyond delicious and the classes were a great success, but after working on Beef Bourguingnon and with these hot temps, I need something easy, cool, and refreshing – this salad fits the bill.
-Note to Barbara: Great classes, looking forward to the next go-round in a couple weeks! xoxo
+The food was beyond delicious and the classes were a great success, but after working on Beef Bourguignon and with these hot temps, I need something easy, cool, and refreshing – this salad fits the bill.
+Note to Barbara: Great classes, looking forward to the next go-round in a couple of weeks! xoxo

 “Too Hot to Cook” Sliced Tomato and Mushroom Salad with Cool and Creamy Roasted Garlic Dressing